Business Unit Description

 5. Experience with complex, national non-profit programs highly desirable.

 6. Ability to manage multiple tasks simultaneously within a continually changing environment.

 7. Demonstrated project management and people management skills.
 Demonstrated experience in collaborating effectively with internal and external entities to achieve maximum success.
 Demonstrated ability to develop and deliver on metrics for measuring success in key initiatives.

 8. Requires superior written and oral communication skills and excellent interpersonal, problem solving, and partnership development skills and ability to work in a team environment.

 9. Demonstrates AARP Values in all interactions.

 AARP offers competitive benefits with a 401K, 100% company funded pension plan, health, dental, vision and life insurance, STD/LTD, paid vacation and sick, and other benefits.

 Equal Employment Opportunity

 AARP is an equal opportunity employer committed to hiring a diverse workforce and sustaining an inclusive culture.
 AARP does not discriminate on the basis of race, ethnicity, religion, sex, color, national origin, age, sexual orientation, gender identity or expression, mental or physical disability, genetic information, veteran status, or on any other basis prohibited by applicable law.

-AARP is an interest group that focusses on the elderly, especially on how they can continue to live well after retirement.
+AARP (American Association of Retired Persons) is an interest group that focuses on how the elderly can continue to live well after retirement.